LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 **Can I alter the behavior of the askMaven call that’s performed by the Dynamic Routing interaction?**

 No, this can’t be done.
 If you’d like to do this, the Dynamic Routing interaction isn’t the best solution.
-Use one of the more manual methods described [here](conversation-orchestrator-dynamic-routing-getting-started-legacy.html).
+Use one of the [more manual methods](conversation-orchestrator-dynamic-routing-getting-started-legacy.html).

 ### Apple Pay interactions